RobinSchmidt/RS-MET-Research/Notes/LatexDocuments/DSP-Notes/ReadMe.txt

 the style settings consistently in the shell document such that all papers get the same style without having to set it up redundantly in each paper and quite possibly diverging when some changes are not applied to all papers in sync.

+When the plots for the GradientsFromDirectionalDerivatives.tex need to be re-generated, the code for this is in the main RS-MET codebase in the function meshGradientErrorVsDistance() in the TestsRosicAndRapt project.
+Eventually, this plot generation stuff should go into the same place where we generate the plots for the newer papers.